Site Selection Dashboard

 Tax Increment Financing: Monroe County is home to some of the most successful Tax Increment Financing (TIF) districts in Indiana.
 The City of Bloomington and Monroe County have invested millions on infrastructure improvements to help companies grow and create jobs.
 Exciting opportunities are on the horizon of Monroe County's newest TIF located at the corner of Highway 37 and Highway 46.

 The City of Bloomington resides in Monroe County.
-The Bloomington, Indiana Metropolitan Statistical Area (Bloomington MSA) is defined by the United States Census Bureau as an area consisting of three Indiana counties—Monroe, Greene, and Owen.
+The Bloomington, Indiana Metropolitan Statistical Area (Bloomington MSA) is defined by the United States Census Bureau as an area consisting of two Indiana counties—Monroe and Owen.

 Stats Indiana provides a detailed profile of the Bloomington MSA and of Monroe County: